Magnumsrt/MagEngine-Public/README.md

 # Mag Engine

-Ever wanted to make a full week mod with phases, custom characters, custom stages, and dialogues?
-I'm sure we all have, but not all of us know how to code.
-BUT!
-With Mag Engine, it fixes literally all of those problems.

-**This is easily one of if not the easiest engine to mod, with source, or without.**
+This is the repository for Friday Night Funkin': Mag Engine, a modding engine for Friday Night Funkin', that requires no code to use.

-## Friday Night Funkin
+## Friday Night Funkin'

-The engine is based of the source code of Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".
+The engine is based of the source code of Friday Night Funkin', a game originally made for Ludum Dare 47 "Stuck In a Loop".

 Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin